Year 9 Food & Nutrition

 This course uses content from both the Health and Physical Well-being and Technology Curriculums.

 We include practical food preparation at least once a week to help students have confidence to make and cook their own food.
-This builds food preparation skills and promotes skills and promotes cooperation and self-management.
+This builds food preparation skills and promotes cooperation and self-management.

-THIS COURSE WILL OFFER LEARNING EXPERIENCES IN THE FOLLOWING:
+THIS COURSE WILL OFFER LEARNING EXPERIENCES IN THE FOLLOWING AREAS:

 - Food safety and kitchen hygiene